pallavi-analytics/Mental-disorders-suicide-prediction/README.md

 Correlation analysis between variables and hypothesis testing (T-test and ANOVA) are conducted to establish associations or links between variables.

 # Predictive Modelling
--K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
--Random Forest
+- Random Forest
--Gradient Boosting
+- Gradient Boosting
--XGBoost
+- XGBoost
--Neural Network
+- Neural Network

 Additionally, K-fold and repetitive K-folds are applied to ensure bias removal in the analysis.